Hey Kids (Start Here)

 He should drive a car.
 He’s awesome at that.

-Newt distracts him by standing, walking over to the sliding glass door of the balcony, and staring out into the darkness beyond the reflected sheen of the room lights.
-That’s something that’s interesting because Dr. Gottlieb as Dr. Geiszler could not care less about the Wall, other than as a tribute to human stupidity and a monolithic monument to someone’s family fracturing down a split that stemmed from conceptual turned practical disagreements about the limits of human engineering as a discipline because it’s impossible to fence in a coastline; everyone, literally everyone, from biologists to mathematicians will tell you it’s an idea worthy of ridicule.
+Newt distracts him by standing, walking over to the sliding glass door of the balcony, and staring into the darkness beyond the reflected sheen of the room lights.
+That’s interesting.
+Dr. Gottlieb as Dr. Geiszler couldn’t care less about the Wall, other than as a tribute to human stupidity and a monolithic monument to someone’s family fracturing down a split that stemmed from conceptual turned practical disagreements about the limits of human engineering as a discipline.
+It’s impossible to fence in a coastline; everyone, literally everyone, from biologists to mathematicians will tell you it’s an idea worthy of ridicule.

 Hermann shakes his head and tries to remember what he’s supposed to be doing.